Online Letting Agents vs. the High Street

 Finding tenants – the initial stages of getting someone into your property, which include conducting viewings, tenant referencing, setting up a tenancy agreement, or taking a deposit.

-Rent collection – The letting agent collects the rent, manages missed payments, any fines from the deposit and and serves eviction notices if applicable.
+Rent collection – The letting agent collects the rent, manages missed payments, any fines from the deposit and serves eviction notices if applicable.

 Fully managed – This is perfect for those who don’t want the hassle of managing their rental property.
 The agent does everything, from dealing with tenants to organising repairs.
 This is an appealing option, but bear in mind the landlord is still legally responsible for the property.